Willenst/Linux_Secret_Keeper/README.md

-echo "W -1 secret" | tee /proc/secret_stash # Automatically chose line to write, usually writen to the next available id. echo "W 0 secret" | tee /proc/secret_stash # Writing data to the 0th line. echo "R 0" | tee /proc/secret_stash # Selecting the line for reading. echo "D 0" | tee /proc/secret_stash # Selecting the line for deletion. cat /proc/secret_stash # Reading data, depending on the read mode.
+echo "W -1 secret" | tee /proc/secret_stash # Automatically chose line to write, usually writen to the next available id. echo "W 0 secret" | tee /proc/secret_stash # Writing data to the 0th line. echo "R 0" | tee /proc/secret_stash # Selecting the line for reading. echo "R -1" | tee /proc/secret_stash # Selecting all the lines for reading echo "D 0" | tee /proc/secret_stash # Selecting the line for deletion. echo "D -1" | tee /proc/secret_stash # Deleting all the lines
+cat /proc/secret_stash # Reading data, depending on the read mode.
 If -1, reads all; if n, reads the nth entry you've chosen.
 ```